traviszuleger/mysql-contexts/README.md

 MySqlTableContext<MyTableModel>(configOrPool: MySql2PoolOptions|MySql2Pool, table: string, autoIncrementKey: keyof MyTableModel = null, options: TableContextOptions = {});
 ```

-The parameters you pass into your `MySqlTableContext` are important.
+The parameters you pass into your `MySqlTableContext` are described as follows.
   - `configOrPool`: This is either a `MySql2PoolOptions` model object, where you create a pool on the fly, or this is a `MySql2Pool`, where you pass in an already created pool.
   - `table`: __IMPORTANT:__ This needs to be the full name of the Table this context represents.
 If this is named incorrectly, your commands will not work.
   - `autoIncrementKey`: This is optional, but is important if you want insert functions to reassign the insert Ids back to the model object you inserted.